 Part of managing a team effectively includes the ability to take each member's feelings, needs, values and personality into consideration.

 Try to show all your employees that you're always available if they have a problem or need someone to talk to.
 If they know you're happy for them to ask for your help and advice, it could help make them feel more confident and secure.
-Encourage them to talk to other team members who you feel may be helpful too, as you want to give the impression you're not the only person who can give them answers.
+Encourage them to talk to other team members, as you want to give the impression you're not the only person who can give them answers.

 How CABA can help